isomerpages/nlb-biblioasia/_online-exclusive/A Kampong for the Grand Old Man of Singapore.md

 ---
-title: A Kampong for the Grand Old Man of Singapore
+title: A Kampong for the "Grand Old Man of Singapore"
 permalink: /places-and-buildings/2024/9/lim-boon-keng-mansion-kampong/
 variant: markdown
 description: ""